-Safety Checks, pink slips and E-safety checks
+Safety inspections, pink slips and E-safety checks

-Safety certificates in NSW used to be called pink slips because that’s what colour paper they were printed on –since July 2008 drivers in New South Wales can now get E-safety checks - there is no paper colour anymore because the Authorised Inspection Station is able to submit the vehicles ‘roadworthiness’ certificate electronically straight to the transport authority, which means no more waiting in line with your pink slip at the RTA office to register your car.
+Safety certificates in NSW used to be called pink slips because that’s what colour paper they were printed on – since July 2008 drivers in New South Wales can now get E-safety checks - there is no paper colour anymore because the Authorised Inspection Station is able to submit the vehicles ‘roadworthiness’ certificate electronically straight to the transport authority, which means no more waiting in line with your pink slip at the RTA office to register your car.

 LPG PINK SLIP

-If a safety check is required and your vehicle runs on LPG, it must be inspected at an Authorised Safety Check Inspection Station (AIS) which has an authorised LPG examiner; many people still refer to this as an “LPG pink slip”
+If a safety check is required and your vehicle runs on LPG, it must be inspected at an Authorised Safety Inspection Station (AIS) which has an authorised LPG examiner; many people still refer to this as an “LPG pink slip”

 All Light Vehicles,